Cultivating spaces for extraordinary artists

 Rachel Fleming-Mulford

 Rachel is a curator with more than 20 years’ experience in the visual arts and museums sectors.
 Her practice is artist-led and highly collaborative.
-It is rooted in an intersectional feminist approach that centres access, equity, and social justice.
+It is rooted in intersectional feminism and disability justice.

-She has an expanded curatorial practice which can include commissions, residencies, public programmes, and exhibitions, but also includes strategically supporting the artists and organisations she works with, often over long periods of time.
-Her practice pollinates, connects and agitates for change to make more inclusive visual arts & museums sectors.
+She has an expanded curatorial practice which includes strategically supporting the artists and organisations she works with, often over long periods of time.
+Her practice pollinates, connects and agitates for change to make more inclusive visual arts and museums sectors.

-Over two decades, she has worked with artist-led organisations and studio providers including SPACE, Beaconsfield Gallery, Chisenhale Art Place, and Bobby Baker’s Daily Life Ltd., as well as museums such as Tate, National Maritime Museum and Freud Museum London, the universities London South Bank University and UCL, and strategic agencies such as the GLA.
-Recent work includes Senior Curator for Bobby Baker; International Curator for DASH; curator for a series of art commissions along the Thames (artists include Hew Locke, Claire Barclay, and poet Dorothea Smartt), and for Emma Smith's solo exhibition, Wunderblock, at Freud Museum London.
+Over two decades, she has worked with artist-led organisations and studio providers in London including SPACE, Beaconsfield Gallery, Chisenhale Art Place, and Bobby Baker’s Daily Life Ltd., as well as museums such as Tate, National Maritime Museum and Freud Museum London, the universities London South Bank University and UCL, and strategic agencies such as the GLA.
+She has curated major commissions with artists including Hew Locke, Emma Smith, Claire Barclay, and the poet Dorothea Smartt, and has particular expertise in artist residencies, public programmes, and commissioning outside of traditional gallery settings.